thumbliner/thumbliner/study.md

 ---

-> “The successful investor is usually an individual who is inherently interested in business problems.”<br>
+> “We read for the enjoyment of it.
+I mean it’s been enormously beneficial to us but the reason we read is that it’s fun.”<br>
-> — Philip Fisher
+> — Warren Buffett

 ---